The Crash Course on Emotions We All Missed in Kindergarten

 Dr. LePera nails it.
 But she doesn’t mention the crucial detail: each Enneagram type got screwed over by this gap in completely different ways.

-The Education System’s $847 Billion Blind Spot
+The Education System’s Blind Spot

 The U.S. spends $847 billion annually on education.
 We teach calculus to kids who will never use it.
 We memorize state capitals that GPS made irrelevant.

 But emotional literacy?
 The skill that determines relationship success, career advancement, and mental health?
+Not a single class.

 Why Each Type Can’t Feel Their Feelings (And Thinks They’re Fine)

 Your personality type determines your emotional blind spots.
 You’re not bad at emotions.
 You’re bad at specific emotions that threaten your type’s core survival strategy.
+And you locked these patterns in before you could tie your shoes.

 The Body Types (8, 9, 1): Anger Deniers